openai/whisper/README.md

 | turbo  |   809 M    |        N/A         |      `turbo`       |     ~6 GB     |      ~8x       |

 The `.en` models for English-only applications tend to perform better, especially for the `tiny.en` and `base.en` models.
 We observed that the difference becomes less significant for the `small.en` and `medium.en` models.
-Additionally, the `turbo` model is an optimized version of `large-v3` that offers faster transcription speed with a minimal degradation in accuracy.
+Additionally, the `turbo` model is an optimized version of `large-v3`.
+It offers faster transcription speed with a minimal degradation in accuracy.

+## Performance

-Whisper's performance varies widely depending on the language.
-The figure below shows a performance breakdown of `large-v3` and `large-v2` models by language, using WERs (word error rates) or CER (character error rates, shown in *Italic*) evaluated on the Common Voice 15 and Fleurs datasets.
-Additional WER/CER metrics corresponding to the other models and datasets can be found in Appendix D.1, D.2, and D.4 of [the paper](https://arxiv.org/abs/2212.04356), as well as the BLEU (Bilingual Evaluation Understudy) scores for translation in Appendix D.3.
+Whisper's performance varies widely by language.
+The figure below shows a performance breakdown of `large-v3` and `large-v2` models by language.
+The performance breakdown uses WERs (Word Error Rates) or CER (Character Error Rates, shown in *Italics*) evaluated on the Common Voice 15 and Fleurs datasets.
+Additional WER/CER metrics corresponding to the other models and datasets can be found in:
+* Appendix D.1, D.2, and D.4 of [the paper](https://arxiv.org/abs/2212.04356).
+* The BLEU (Bilingual Evaluation Understudy) scores for translation in Appendix D.3.

 ![WER breakdown by language](https://github.com/openai/whisper/assets/266841/f4619d66-1058-4005-8f67-a9d811b77c62)

 ## Command-line usage

-The following command will transcribe speech in audio files, using the `turbo` model:
+The following command will transcribe speech in audio files.
+The command uses the `turbo` model:

     whisper audio.flac audio.mp3 audio.wav --model turbo